Mt Rainier Wildflowers

 The exact itinerary will be kept flexible to account for weather and current conditions in the park.
 We will optimize our time for the best possible photography.
 The itinerary below is just an example of what you can expect.

-- Day 2: We leave well before dawn and hike to some spectacular sub-alpine meadows carpeted with lupine, paintbrushes, asters, bistort, and alumroot!
+- Day 2 (Aug 8): We leave well before dawn for a short hike to some spectacular sub-alpine meadows carpeted with lupine, paintbrushes, asters, bistort, and alumroot!
 Early morning fog adds to the mystery as first light hits Mt Rainier.
-After a lunch break, and midday post-processing session, we do several afternoon hikes to some lakes and waterfalls, finishing with a sunset shoot at one of our favorite wildflower meadows.
+After a lunch break, and midday post-processing session, we explore some flower-rimmed lakes, finishing with a sunset shoot at one of our favorite wildflower meadows.

-- Day 4: Today we'll spend our time exploring the Paradise side of the park.
+- Day 4 (Aug 10): Today we'll spend our time exploring the Paradise side of the park.
 We hit the road extra early and are ready for first light!
-After several morning hikes to stunning vistas, we head back to town for a much needed midday break and post-processing session.
+After a morning walk to stunning vistas, we head back to town for a much needed midday break and post-processing session.
 Late in the afternoon, we hit the trail again and have the opportunity to photograph wildlife in the flower-filled meadows.

-- Day 5: This is our last sunrise opportunity in the park and we make the most of it with a hike up to a spectacular valley lined with waterfalls and flowers!
+- Day 5 (Aug 11): This is our last sunrise opportunity in the park and we make the most of it with a hike up to a spectacular valley lined with waterfalls and flowers!
 We return to the hotel for breakfast and then begin our drive back to town.
-We have our final group lunch (included) and then do a comprehensive post-processing and image critique session to help make the most of your images.
+After lunch we do a comprehensive post-processing and image critique session to help make the most of your images.
 We drive back to SEA-TAC airport, arriving no later than 8PM.

 We will provide all transportation during the workshop so there is no need to rent your own car unless you want to.
 The hotel offers free 24-hr shuttle service to and from the airport.

-This is a hiking intensive workshop with strenuous, 5+ mile hikes that include steep inclines over mountainous terrain.
+This is a hiking intensive workshop where you can expect moderate to strenuous walks with 2-4 miles of daily distance.
+The hikes may include steep inclines over mountainous terrain.
 You should be comfortable hiking these sorts of distances while carrying your camera gear, drinking water, and food.
 Everyone on this trip must be in good physical condition due to the steep mountain terrain and high altitude.

 The weather in August is pretty temperate, but it can be quite cold in the morning especially at the higher elevations.
 Please ensure you bring plenty of warm clothes.
 Rain is always a possibility, so come prepared with a rain jacket and a cover for your backpack.
 Finally, where there are wildflowers, there are usually mosquitos.
 Don't forget bug spray!